sullivtr/terraform-provider-graphql/docsite/docs/resource_graphql_mutation.md

 ### computed_update_operation_variables (This is where the magic happens)
   - **Type**: map(string)
   - **Desciption**: A computed map that combines any computed variables with the `mutation_variables` input based on what is provided in the `mutation_keys` input.
-    - This is also useful for outputing properties of the response object and using it on other resources (if want to avoid that whole json decode thing mentioned above).
+    - This is also useful for outputing properties of the response object and using it on other resources (if you want to avoid that whole json decode thing mentioned above).

 ## Handling Update & Destroy

 >This provider makes it simple to update and destroy api resources using computed properties (such as IDs).
-Since most delete and update mutations require a computed identifier for the object, this provider will keep track of the object's computed identifiers in state (or any other properties you ask it to keep track of).
+Since most delete and update mutations require a computed identifier, this provider will keep track of the object's computed identifiers (or any other properties you ask it to keep track of) in state.

 ### Defining computed variables: